 - Kristine recorded two 30 minute Yoga practice sessions, one in a chair and the other on a mat, which you can view at your convenience.
 You will learn several safe, effective, yoga-based interventions which you can use for self-regulation for yourself or to teach clients.
 Most people, regardless of their athletic capacity, can learn to use these practices safely and effectively.
 The 3rd session is Yoga Nidra–a guided meditation to help calm and promote sleep.
 Yoga Nidra is a recording from a different yoga instructor.

-- Brett Sculthorp, LMSW, is a psychotherapist and Kristine’s partner.
+- Brett Sculthorp, LCSW, is a psychotherapist and Kristine’s partner.
 You can watch a live 45 minute conversation in which Brett will discuss outcomes with his clients, how he combines yoga with psychotherapy, and how yogic philosophy cultivates wellbeing.
 He also answered questions from the live audience for 15 minutes which was recorded.

 You will learn how to:

 - Describe the top-down and bottom-up basis for the effectiveness of Subtle® Yoga interventions.

 - Explain the difference between an exercise versus a nervous system regulation approach to your practice goals.

 - Demonstrate at least five postures, breathing and/or meditation practices which can help mitigate symptoms of depression and anxiety.

 - Implement yoga in your practice as a counselor or therapist to support clients with emotional disturbances

 - Bring practical, supportive elements of yogic philosophy into your practice as a therapist

 - Find references to relevant research on the positive impact of yoga